 Organisations and enterprises

 We view organisations as being constellations of socio-cyber-physical actors, involving humans, animals, software and machines.
-Organisations may (jointly) undertake an enterprise(s), where we see an enterprise as being a systematic purposeful activity
+Organisations may (jointly) undertake an enterprise(s), where we see an enterprise as being a systematic purposeful activity.

 The enterprise being undertaking can be of a commercial / for-profit nature, have a public / government nature, or have a not-for-profit nature.